 Are you familiar with EMDR, eye movement desensitization and reprocessing?
 What is it and will it make me acknowledge and move on or away from the thoughts and situations that bother me?

-largely un-researched form of therapy dealing with PTSD.
+EMDR is a recognized but largely un-researched form of therapy dealing with PTSD.
 The science behind it is that when we are asleep Rapid Eye Movements occur in deep sleep when the brain is still active processing.
 I trained under Dr Francine Shapiro in 1989, but I am not certified in the formal program, and occasionally do a form of desensitization to work with individuals that need to deal with pervasive and persistent thoughts or memories.

 I prefer to do a form where the client is under their own control and can also use the technique themselves at home - instead of once a week in the office.
 Done the way that Shapiro recommends the therapy only exists in the controlled circumstance of the clinical setting, with up to twelve sessions to start with!
 We have also discovered that there are other repetitive techniques that work just as well and are not nearly as intrusive.